Come On Home (Cyndi Lauper song)

 "Come On Home" is a song recorded by American singer-songwriter Cyndi Lauper and released in August 1995 as the third and final single from her greatest hits album, Twelve Deadly Cyns...and Then Some (1994).
-Different versions of the song appears on the International and US releases of the album.
-For the single release, an edit of the US version with a runtime of 3:50 was used.
-It peaked at number 11 on the US Billboard Hot Dance Club Play chart, and was also a moderate hit in a few countries, where it charted in the top twenty or the top forty.
+It peaked at number 11 on the US Billboard Hot Dance Club Play chart and at number 39 on the UK Singles chart.

 Versions

 The International version was produced by Cyndi Lauper, Jimmy Bralower and William Wittman, recorded by William Wittman and Jan Pulsford and mixed by William Wittman and is approximately 4:36 in length.
 It starts with a beat in the opening bar of the song, and includes a distinctive sample (male voice signing "here") throughout the track.
 The sample is of "Here I Stand" (written by Justin Hinds) as recorded in 1994 by Bitty McLean for his Just to Let You Know... album and "Here I Stand" single.

 The US version was produced by Cyndi Lauper and Junior Vasquez, recorded by P. Dennis Mitchell with mix and additional recording from Joe 'The Butcher' Nicolo and has a runtime approximately 4:32.
 The version commences with a reggae-style bass/guitar riff before the beat commences, the song ends with an ad-lib, a cappella chorus.